HarshadRanganathan/spring-boot-example/README.md

 ## Commands

+Type `mvn clean install` to build the project.

 Type `mvn clean spring-boot:run` from the root project directory to start the application.

 Type `mvn clean spring-boot:run --debug` from the root project directory to start the application with debug logs for a selection of core loggers and logs a conditions report to the console.